-- Commencement date April 1, 2012

-- End date: March 31, 2022

-- Renewal: Option to renew for a further four consecutive five-year terms.
+- Original lease term: September 1, 2012 August 31, 2022 - Current lease term: September 1, 2022 August 31, 2025 - Renewal: Option to renew for a further 3 consecutive five-year terms.

 On January 1, 2019, the Credit Union recognized a lease liability measured at the present value of lease payments not yet paid in accordance with IFRS 16.
 The measurement reflects an expectation to renew the lease for an additional two consecutive five-year terms.